What is Computational Sociology: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 Computational Sociology is a specialization of Sociology that is offered in few colleges.
 Most students study it as a part of their Sociology course.
 Some other specializations that are popularly pursued by students interested in sociology are Environmental Sociology, Industrial Sociology, Economic Sociology, Political Sociology, etc.

 Students who have graduated with a degree in Computational Sociology can pursue employment in many sectors.
-Some commonly chosen career fields for Computational Sociology graduates are social work, human resources, policy analysis, government services, research, data science, social network analysis, etc. The average salary that students who have graduated in Sociology can expect lies in the range of INR 3 Lakh to INR 8 Lakh.
+Some commonly chosen career fields for Computational Sociology graduates are social work, human resources, policy analysis, government services, research, data science, social network analysis, etc.

-Computational Sociology Course: Highlights
+Computational Sociology Course Details: Highlights

 Strong communication skills and a curiosity in learning about the complexities of society are prerequisites for this course.
 The extent of sociology's community outreach plays a significant role in its depth.